 How effective is your current pay structure?

-While not likely to apply to start-ups and new businesses, more established organisations would at least have the bones of an existing pay structure in place that should be the starting point of a review.
-The first step is to decide if you actually need a new pay structure in the first place.
+While not likely to apply to start-ups and new businesses, more established organisations would at least have the bones of an existing competitive pay structure in place that should be the starting point of a review.
+The first step is to decide if you need a new pay structure in the first place.

-Conduct a review of your existing pay structure and analyse its effectiveness in order to determine if a change is currently necessary.
+Conduct a review of your existing pay structure and analyse its effectiveness to determine if a change is currently necessary.
 Ensure you consider pay grade arrangements and how they measure up against the specific objectives that need to be met.
 This should also help you to spot any immediate changes needed or areas that should be addressed, which might be achieved either by tweaking the pay structure or by implementing a different approach.

 Which pay structure is right for your business?

-The best pay structures varies by organisation and industry, so it’s essential to choose one that will provide the most benefit to your business.
+The best pay structures vary by organisation and industry, so it’s essential to choose one that will provide the most benefit to your business.
 Of course, once you have completed a review of your current pay structure, you may find that it is still the best option for your business.
 However, you may discover an alternative or modified version that would prove more beneficial.

 Regular reviews of your pay structure are important, particularly if your business is experiencing a period of rapid growth or a large-scale shift in job roles.
 This is because HR, just like business, is a dynamic area, that is constantly evolving.
 It’s essential to ensure that you are always getting the best possible benefits for your employees and the company as a whole.